qiboteam/qibo/doc/source/advancedexamples.rst

 How to define custom Hamiltonians using symbols?
 ------------------------------------------------

-In order to use the VQE, QAOA and time evolution models in Qibo the use has to define Hamiltonians based on :class:`qibo.base.hamiltonians.Hamiltonian`, or :class:`qibo.base.hamiltonians.TrotterHamiltonian` when the Trotter decomposition is to be used.
-Qibo provides pre-coded Hamiltonians for some common physics models, such as the transverse field Ising model (TFIM) and the Heisenberg model.
+In order to use the VQE, QAOA and time evolution models in Qibo the user has to define Hamiltonians based on :class:`qibo.base.hamiltonians.Hamiltonian`, or :class:`qibo.base.hamiltonians.TrotterHamiltonian` when the Trotter decomposition is to be used.
+Qibo provides pre-coded Hamiltonians for some common physics models, such as the transverse field Ising model (TFIM) and the Heisenberg model (see :ref:`Hamiltonians <Hamiltonians>` for a complete list).
 In order to explore other problems the user needs to define the Hamiltonian objects from scratch.

 A standard way to define Hamiltonians is through their full matrix representation.
 For example the following code generates the TFIM Hamiltonian